 All candidates take three components.
-Candidates will be eligible for grades A^ to G.
+Candidates will be eligible for grades A to G.

-All candidates take:

-Paper 12 hoursMaking of a Nation45%

-Candidates answer three questions from the core content from either Section A or Section B.
+All candidates take: and: Paper 1Making of a Nation60 marksCandidates answer three questions from the core content from either Section A Section B.Externally assessed Paper 2 Depth Study 45 marks Candidates answer fiv Study.
+Externally assessed 1 hour 45 minutes 35% ve questions on one Depth and: Component 3 Personal Study 25 marks Research-based essay (1,400-1,600 wo Internally assessed and externally mode

-Externally assessed

-and:

-Paper 21 hour 45 minutesDepth Study35%

-Candidates answer five questions on one

-Depth Study.

-Externally assessed

-and:

-Component 3

-Personal Study 20%

-Research-based essay (1,400-1,600 words)

-Internally assessed and externally moderated